40 Irresistible Second Date Ideas

 Try Indoor Skydiving

-“While this date can be a bit pricey, discount deal sites can be the way to go to make it more affordable,” says Stef Safran, a dating and matchmaking expert.
-“Why not try something out of the ordinary?”
-Experiences that scare you a little bit are amazing to bond over.
+"While this date can be a bit pricey, discount deal sites can be the way to go to make it more affordable," says Stef Safran, a dating and matchmaking expert.
+"Why not try something out of the ordinary?"
+Experiences that scare you a little bit are good second date ideas since they have the ability to help you bond.

 Go On a Double Date